italia/design-laravel-theme/README.md

 This package ships with a `make:bootstrapitalia` command that behaves exactly like `make:auth` (introduced in Laravel 5.2).
 In the near future it will publish auth views with bootstrap-italia styles.

+It will also create custom pagination links views under `vendor/pagination` folder

 ```
 php artisan make:bootstrapitalia
 ```